veewee/veewee.github.io/app/_posts/2016-12-21-optimizing-php-performance-by-fq-function-calls.md

 +-------------------------+-------+-----+---------+--------+
 {% endhighlight %}

-As expected, the fully qualified global function call is the fastst one.
+As expected, the fully qualified global function call is the fastest one.
 This is because PHP does not need to go through the `INIT_NS_FCALL_BY_NAME` opcode.
 When calling the global function in a non-fully qualified way, it is slower.
-Running functions inside a namspace are always slower then running global functions.
+Running functions inside a namespace are always slower then running global functions.

 Of course, this is not a big overhead in this simple benchmark.
 It could be a big overhead if you think about the amount of function calls per run.